wiseanser/wiseanser.github.io/index.md

 So keeping your list of "next actions" as small as possible but in return committing to doing "next actions" in a sense of "as soon as possible" (if it is not as soon as possible, you can tickle it further into the future) helps you get rid of the duedate.

+### Why are you funding in $ while sitting in Austria?
+So far starting a kickstarter project is not possible from Austria.
+Also we assume that most of our backers will come from the states and we want to feel closer to our target group.